ethereum-optimism/community-hub/src/docs/useful-tools/oracles.md

 - [On the Optimism Goerli test network](https://goerli-explorer.optimism.io/address/0x420000000000000000000000000000000000000F)

 This is a push Oracle.
-Optimism updates the gas price parameters on chain whenever those parameters change.
+Optimism updates the gas price parameters onchain whenever those parameters change.
 The L1 gas price, which can be volatile, is only pushed once every 5 minutes, and each time can change only by up to 20%.

 ## Chainlink